-How To Stop Poop Eating Behavior
+How To Stop Poop Eating Behaviour

 If you notice your dog eating poop, you should make sure to visit your vet in order to rule out any medical issues.
-If your dog has a clean bill of health, then you will need to address the behavioral reasons.
+If your dog has a clean bill of health, then you will need to address the behavioural reasons.

-- Feed at Regular Intervals.
-If you are feeding your dog once a day, consider feeding 2 or 3 times a day to keep your dog more satisfied and less hungry.
+- Feed At Regular Intervals: If you are feeding your dog once a day, consider feeding 2 or 3 times a day to keep your dog more satisfied and less hungry.

-- Pick-up After Your Dog.
-Clean up any dog poop immediately, and keep your dogs area clean, to avoid the temptation.
+- Pick-up After Your Dog: Clean up any dog poop immediately, and keep your dog’s area clean, to avoid the temptation.

-- Keep Cats Litter Box Clean & Away From Dog.
-If you own a cat, you will want to keep the litter box in an area that your dog can’t get to.
+- Keep Cats Litter Box Clean & Away From Dog: If you own a cat, you will want to keep the litter box in an area that your dog can’t get to.
 A good idea is to place it in a small space such as under the stairs, and have a stair gate with a flap door big enough for only your cat.

-- Practice Good Recall Commands.
-Work on the “Leave It” and “Come” command, and offer a treat to your dog when he obeys.
+- Practice Good Recall Commands: Work on the “Leave It” and “Come” command, and offer a treat to your dog when he obeys.

-- Don’t punish your dog.
-When you see your dog eating poop, naturally you will be disgusted and want to yell at your dog, but your reaction may cause excitement in your dog, making your dog more interested in the poop.
+- Don’t Punish Your Dog: When you see your dog eating poop, naturally you will be disgusted and want to yell at your dog, but your reaction may cause excitement in your dog, making your dog more interested in the poop.